SQL Injection

 In-Band

-Refers to the same method of communication being used to exploit the vulnerability and also receive the results.
+Refers to the same method of communication being used to exploit the vulnerability, and also to receive the results.

 Union-Based

-Use the SQL UNION operator to return additional results to the page, letting the extraction of large amounts of data.
+Use the SQL UNION operator to return additional results to the page, allowing the extraction of large amounts of data.

 • Determining the number of columns